-Dong Quai is commonly used in Chinese medicine for ‘female problems’.
+Dong Quai is commonly used in Chinese medicine for hormonal issues.
 Dong Quai works like a phytoestrogen (plant-based estrogen) in the body.
 Phytoestrogens are weaker than normal estrogens and take up the estrogen receptors in the body, helping to lessen the bad effects of estrogen, and balancing estrogen and progesterone during peri-menopause and menopause.

 Dong Quai is thought to enhance metabolism, improve liver function, increase the excretion of excess estrogen, and has a mild sedative activity, so it may be helpful for relaxation and better sleep.

 One recent study of a product containing Dong Quai and chamomile showed significant reductions in hot flashes.
-Taken alone, dong quai does not appear to be all that beneficial for menopausal symptoms, but when used in combination with other herbs, it is considered to be effective and helpful.
+Taken alone, dong quai does not appear to be all that beneficial for menopausal symptoms, but when used in combination with other herbs, it is effective and helpful.

 A study done in 2008, from the journal Menopause shows positive benefits on menopausal women’s moods, reducing both anxiety and depression.
 This same study showed maca increased sexual libido, and increased serotonin, the “feel good” hormone.
 Maca also helps with hot flashes, vaginal dryness, and sleep problems which are all common in menopausal women.

 Valerian is an herbal tranquilizer and is often used to alleviate anxiety and insomnia—two problems women in perimenopause and menopause report frequently.
-Valerian is considered to be a phytoestrogen, and reduces the frequency and severity of hot flashes.
+Valerian is a phytoestrogen, and reduces the frequency and severity of hot flashes.

 There is strong evidence supporting the effects of this herbs on hot flashes and other menopausal symptoms.
 They also reduce risk of heart disease, osteoporosis, improve memory and sleeping patterns.
 Phytoestrogens are also thought to reduce breast and uterine cancer risk.